Skip to the main content.

 • New employee onboarding

-A transparent provider should explain exactly what is included and what is not.
+A reputable provider should explain exactly what is included before any contract is signed.

-Some businesses assume cybersecurity is fully covered simply because antivirus software is included.
+Many businesses assume cybersecurity is fully covered because antivirus software is included.

 • Threat detection